 The Conemaugh station is an electric generating facility located on Power Plant Road in New Florence, Pennsylvania.
-The facility utilizes two main boilers (exhausting to a dual-flue stack) which fire coal as the primary fuel and natural gas and/or No.2 fuel oil as an auxiliary fuel during startup.
+The facility utilizes two main boilers (exhausting to a dual-flue stack) which fire coal as the primary fuel and natural gas as an auxiliary fuel during startup.
 Pollution control equipment for the main boilers includes low nitrogen oxide (NOx) burners and selective catalytic reduction (SCR) systems for NOx control, electrostatic precipitators (ESP) for particulate matter control, a sorbent injection system to reduce sulfur trioxide (SO3) emissions, and a flue gas desulfurization (FGD) system to reduce sulfur dioxide (SO2) emissions.
 The FGD system is a wet limestone scrubber with forced oxidation that produces commercial-grade gypsum available for use in wallboard manufacturing.
-The station also has two oil-fired auxiliary boilers which exhaust to a common stack that is separate from the main boilers dual-flue stack; four peaking diesel generators that each exhaust to their own individual stacks.
+The station also has two natural gas-fired auxiliary boilers which exhaust to a common stack that is separate from the main boilers dual-flue stack; four peaking diesel generators that each exhaust to their own separate stack; and two emergency diesel generators that similarly exhaust to their own individual stacks.